zopefoundation/zopetoolkit/docs/codingstyle/python-style.rst

 The naming of attributes as recommended by PEP 8 is controversial.
 PEP 8 prefers ``attribute_name`` over ``attributeName``.
 Newer code tends to prefer the use of underscores over camel case.
-However, Zope 3 has been built originally with the latter rule and a lot of code still use this meme.
+However, Zope has been built originally with the latter rule and a lot of code still use this scheme.

 Boolean-type attributes should always form a true-false-question, typically using "has" or "is" as prefix.
 Example: ``is_required`` instead